kiwicopple/paul.copplest.one/docs/principles/business.md

 - Divest unprofitable initiatives
 - Buy back shares when you are undervalued
-- Don't pay a divident unless you can't
+- Don't pay dividends if you can earn a better return for your shareholders

 ### Mental models